8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 On a personal level, I think this toy is just too big for me to realistically use it as an anal toy with any kind of regularity.
 When I use butt toys at all, which really isn’t that often, I usually stick to smaller ones.
 But that’s purely a matter of my body’s preferences and I can’t find any significant criticisms of the Vortex as a product in general.

-Juliet Toys Vortex Large Anal Beads: Verdict
+Juliet Toys Vortex Extra Large Anal Beads: Verdict

-The Vortex is an excellent toy for its target audience: people who enjoy (or want to experiment with) long anal toys, large anal beads, or other kinds of large anal insertables.
+The Vortex is an excellent toy for its target audience: people who enjoy (or want to experiment with) long anal toys, extra large anal beads, or other kinds of large anal insertables.
 And, if you try it and find that’s not for you, there are also numerous other ways to enjoy it.

 The Vortex is well-designed, well-made, body-safe, and versatile.
 What more could you want from a toy?